Arthraim/warehouse/README.md

 I chose a lightweight ORM framework peewee, chose sqlite as the database.

-If add a template system to this project, it's completely MVC.
+<del>If add a template system to this project, it's completely MVC.</del>
+I added angular instead of template system.
+So all work can be done in one single HTML file. `$scope.qObject = qObject` can easily map QObject to angular controller. (unfortunately `$scope = qObject` doesn't work.

 I just wanna try if this is a solution to develop desktop app in a web way.
 But I don't wanna continue this project any more.
 So put it here.